| Key Facts | |

 - Rounding as required by reporting guidelines may result in apparent discrepancies between tonnes, grades, and contained metal content.

-- The Effective Date of the Mineral Resource Estimate is December 8, 2025
+- The effective date of the mineral resources is December 8, 2025.